 The ultimate African adventure safari.
-This tour will Take you gorilla trekking in Uganda, game watching in world renowned Big 5 game reserves, experiencing diverse cultures such as the Masai, and to the source of the Nile.
+This tour will take you gorilla trekking in Uganda, game watching in world renowned Big 5 game reserves, experiencing diverse cultures such as the Masai and Chichewa.
 Get out into prime safari country in the Maasai Mara, Serengeti and Ngorongoro Crater and chill on the beaches of Zanzibar and Lake Malawi.
 So much to see and do, you'll wish you stayed for more!

 Day 2.
 Lake Nakuru to EldoretOnwards and upwards today, crossing the Equator and heading up the other side of the Great Rift Valley our journey takes us to the 5th largest town in Kenya, Eldoret.
 The lush farmland setting makes it an ideal spot for grain, dairy and horticultural farms which dominate the area.